rwb/c200/README.md

 #### A Final Example

-* 17 pairs of adolescents were interviewed.
+* Suppose that 17 pairs of adolescents were interviewed.
 * Each pair was matched on age, sex, race, neighborhood of residence, and number of "index" offenses committed in the year preceding the interview.
 * Each pair included 1 adolescent who had been arrested by the police and 1 adolescent who had not been arrested.
 * The two adolescents comprising each pair were interviewed in a follow-up survey 3 years later to see which one had a better outcome.